DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --retry-test-pages

-If enabled, TestCafe retries failed requests for the starting test page.
+If this option is enabled, TestCafe registers a Service Worker that retries failed network requests for the starting test page.
 If a request does not succeed within ten retries, the test fails.

 ```sh
 testcafe firefox my-tests --retry-test-pages
 ```

-If this option is enabled, TestCafe registers a Service Worker that retries failed network requests for the starting test page.
 This option requires a secure connection.
 [Enable HTTPS](../guides/advanced-guides/test-https-features-and-http2-websites.md#test-https-websites) or use the [--hostname localhost>](#--hostname-name) option.

 *Related configuration file property*: [retryTestPages](./configuration-file.md#retrytestpages)